hidakatsuya/nippou-player/README.md

  - (Internal) Improve test coverage
  - (Internal) Better code design

-### Known Issues

- - Does not stop even when moving to other screen or closing app while playing speech

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/hidakatsuya/nippou-player.